 - Keep their old things.
 You may feel inspired to buy new beds, toys, and accessories... but you should keep your cat’s familiar comforts around and replace these items one at a time.

 - If they need to start eating new food, go slow.
-Keep your cat(s) on the same food after the move if at all possible, at least for a few weeks.
-Adjusting to a new food can really upset their stomach, especially if you’re introducing a new protein.
-You can find lots of good tips online for transitioning your cat(s) to a new diet if needed.
+Keep your cat(s) on the same food after the move, if at all possible, at least for a few weeks.
+Adjusting to a new food can upset their stomach, especially if you’re introducing a new protein.
+If needed, you can find many good tips online for transitioning your cat(s) to a new diet.

 - Use calming pheromones.
 Calming pheromones can work wonders to make cats feel at ease in a new environment.
 You can purchase calming pheromones either as a spray or a wall plugin.
-We’ve seen this method bring lots of scared cats out of hiding in their new homes!
+This method brings many scared cats out of hiding in their new homes!

 We also recommend scheduling a visit with your new vet within a week of arrival.
-If you hired PetRelocation, your dedicated coordinator will remind you about this.
-It’s a good idea to get on your new vet’s schedule right away to ensure your cat is healthy after their travels.
-They may also need vaccinations that are required in their new home country or state.
+If you hire PetRelocation, your dedicated coordinator will remind you about this.
+It’s a good idea to get on your new vet’s schedule immediately to ensure your cat is healthy after their travels.
+They may also need vaccinations in their new home country or state.